NebulousLabs/Sia/doc/Consensus.md

 Entirely nonmalleable transactions can be achieved by setting the 'whole transaction' flag and then providing the last signature, including every other signature in your signature.
-Because no frivilous signatures are allowed, the transaction cannot be changed without your signature being invalidated.
+Because no frivolous signatures are allowed, the transaction cannot be changed without your signature being invalidated.

 Consensus Set